Cars brands and logos that start with K

 Kia Motors Corporation Logo

 Kia Motors is one of the leading South Korean automobile companies.
 Founded in 1944 as a bicycle manufacturer, it has grown into the world’s largest automaker.
 Today, it has covered all European markets, entered the Japanese market, and is already the leader in vehicle sales in the United States.
-Having merged with Hyundai in 1998, the brand has significantly expanded its capabilities and markets.
+The brand merged with Hyundai in 1998, significantly expanding its capabilities and markets.
 Currently, Kia’s main products are passenger cars and SUVs.
-All products are represented by cars of various categories – from small cars to large and expensive models.
+All products are represented by cars of various categories, from small cars to large, expensive models.
 The company is also developing hybrid cars and electric vehicles.

 Keinath